DataTables/Dist-DataTables-SearchPanes/Readme.md

 # SearchPanes for DataTables

-This package contains distribution files for the [SearchPanes extension](https://datatables.net/extensions/searchpanes) for [DataTables](https://datatables.net/).
+This is the distribution package for the [SearchPanes extension](https://datatables.net/extensions/searchpanes) for [DataTables](https://datatables.net/).
 Only the core software for this library is contained in this package - to be correctly styled, a styling package for SearchPanes must also be included.
-Styling options include DataTable's native styling, [Bootstrap](http://getbootstrap.com) and [Foundation](http://foundation.zurb.com/).
+Please see the [npm installation documentation on the DataTables site](https://datatables.net/manual/installation#Node.js-/-NPM) for full details.

 The SearchPanes extension for DataTables provides improved Searching functionality allowing users to select options from a "Pane" which will then in turn search the DataTable and return the relevant results.
 There are multiple configuration options available to enhance SearchPanes.